barumau/PanGlobish/eng/201_lecion_1.md

 ## Grammar

-As you can see from the dialog, Panglobish is an easy language to learn.
+As you can see from the dialog, Panglo is an easy language to learn.
 It's easy to begin learning it if you already speak English.
 (And you do, because you are reading this in English.)
-But it's still easy even if you don't speak any English because Panglobish is totally regular.
+But it's still easy even if you don't speak any English because Panglo is totally regular.

 ### Personal pronouns

-Here are the personal pronouns in Panglobish:
+Here are the personal pronouns in Panglo:

 | Singular                   | Plural                     |
 |----------------------------|----------------------------|